dotnet/docs/docs/machine-learning/how-to-guides/label-images-for-object-detection-using-vott.md

 ---
 title: Label images for object detection
-description: How to use VoTT to generate data for object detection in Model Builder ms.date: 07/25/2021
+description: How to use VoTT to label images for object detection in Model Builder ms.date: 07/25/2021
 author: luisquintanilla
 ms.author: luquinta